 Cougar Cash accounts are not authorized for tuition and fees payments.
 This includes class fees, student loans, health center fees and insurance, and traffic and parking fees.

 If you lose your ID card, deactivate it immediately by logging into your Cougar Cash account.
 Deactivating your card will protect your funds from unauthorized use.

-When a card is reported stolen, the ID Center will refund stolen money after you designate unauthorized transactions, file a police report with the University Police, and the University Police complete an investigation.
-Failure to notify the ID Center within two business days may increase your liability for unauthorized transactions.
+When a card is reported stolen, the ID Center will refund stolen money after you designate unauthorized transactions and file a police report with the University Police.
+Please bring the police case number to the ID Center.

 If you have a meal plan, your meal plan account and your Cougar Cash account will both be attached to your BYU ID.
 Any food purchases at Dining Services locations will automatically be deducted first from your meal plan account.
 All non-Dining Services purchases will then be deducted from your Cougar Cash account.

 To purchase a meal plan or for information about meal plan policies, visit dining.byu.edu.
 All meal plans are administered by the Meal Plan Office, a division of Campus Accommodations, located in 100 SASB.
 Contact them at 801-422-6944 or firstname.lastname@example.org.

 Residents of Helaman Halls, Wymount Terrace, Heritage Halls, and Wyview Park can use Cougar Cash in most laundry facilities at a discounted rate.
 Refunds for incorrect charges may be requested for up to 30 days by contacting the ID Center.

 To access your Cougar Cash and Meal Plans account before picking up your BYU ID, contact the ID Center.